enginoid/makesomecloud/README.md

 # Aspirations

 Obviously, this project only provides the bare minimum.
-In order to effectively help bootstrap good infrastructure, we need:
+In order to effectively help bootstrap good infrastructure, this monorepo should do a few things that it doesn't do today.

-  * A CI pipeline that builds any service.
-  * Automatic deployments.
-  * RPC between services.
+  * When the monorepo is pushed, the CI system should...
+    * ...build any service that has changed in the commit via `./pants changed` (rather than the one hardcoded service).
+    * ...run unit tests.
+    * ...run integration tests using multiple containers that can interact.
+    * ...deploy the service by triggering a call to a deployment service that on a case-by-case basis...
+      * ...rolls out some services automatically (those marked with auto_deploy=true in their service config)
+      * ...otherwise waits for human approval of the before starting a rollout.
+  * The demo services themselves should support...
+    * Codegen-based RPC via thrift/protobuf, where clients are automatically regenerated and deployed when the server changes.
-  * Examples of services in more programming languages.
+    * Examples in more programming languages.
-  * Structured logging for each service.
+    * Structured logging.
-  * All logs sent to a centralized place (e.g. Stackdriver Logging).
+    * Good unit test examples.
+    * Good integration test examples.
+  * Centralized logging.
-  * Metric collection (e.g. Stackdriver, Prometheus)
+  * Metrics collection and alerting (e.g., Stackdriver, Prometheus).
+    * Metrics should be easy to track down by service.
+    * Metrics should be attached to a description.
+  * Service discovery (e.g., Consul).
-  * Proper service discovery of internal and external services (Consul).
+    * Support discovery of external services (e.g., Pub/Sub, Cloud SQL databases).
-  * Secrets management that doesn't use a folder, and allows restricted access for services (Vault).
+    * Support discovery of Kubernetes services.
+    * Support discovery of GCP instances.
+  * Secrets management.
+    * Based on encryption, rather than folders.
-  * ...
+    * Backed up.
+    * Used by services, and updated via watches (e.g., confd or similar).

+Contributions or ideas in any of these areas are much appreciated!